Since SummerSlam began in 1988, there have been 299 wrestlers to compete in matches on the pay-per-view event. We've ranked the Top 50.

 WWE Hall of Famer The Texas Tornado (a/k/a Kerry Von Erich) scored 42 points, despite only two appearances at SummerSlam.
 His first outing in 1990 was as a substitute against Mr. Perfect, capturing the Intercontinental Title.
 The next year, Tornado teamed up with Davey Boy Smith and Ricky Steamboat.

-WWE Hall of Famer Razor Ramon scored 43 points through three SummerSlam appearances.
+WWE Hall of Famer Razor Ramon also scored 43 points through three SummerSlam appearances.
 In 1993, he defeated The Million Dollar Man Ted DiBiase.
 In 1994, he regained the Intercontinental Title over Diesel.
-And in 1995, The Bad Guy was defeated by Shawn Michaels in their famous ladder rematch.
+And in 1995, The Bad Guy was defeated by Shawn Michaels in a Ladder rematch.

 Alberto Del Rio